Alpine.js Tools

 Known Limitations

 x-dataproperty completions use a heuristic (regex) to extract properties from the nearestx-dataobject literal.
-Complex expressions, computed keys, or spread operators will not be detected.$storename completions requireAlpine.store('name', ...)to appear in a workspace file.
-Stores registered dynamically at runtime will not be listed.- The
+Complex expressions, computed keys, or spread operators will not be detected.$storename completions requireAlpine.store('name', ...)to appear in a workspace JS, JSX, TS, TSX, HTML, Astro, Liquid, or Jinja file.
+Stores registered dynamically at runtime will not be listed.- In Astro and JSX, an expression container (

 Requirements